For COVID-19 and vaccination updates, view our information for the community. If you're experiencing symptoms, call your primary care provider.

-The healthcare professionals at Methodist Fremont Health Medical Center are dedicated to providing the highest quality of care, in the safest manner possible.
-Patient safety is the top priority at all levels, including management, physicians, and staff, and the Medical Center has countless initiatives, measures, and teams in place for improving and ensuring patient safety.
+Patient safety is the top priority at all levels, including management, physicians, and staff, and Methodist Fremont Health has countless initiatives, measures, and teams in place for improving and ensuring patient safety.
 Responsibility and accountability is fundamental in promoting safe patient care.

 We encourage all patients and their family members or significant others to: